Executive Summary

 Workflow Embedding

-Data Greenhouse integrates at the OS level into customer data operations -- not one-time data delivery.
-This mirrors the "high switching cost" strategy proven by Applied Intuition and Scale AI.
+Data Greenhouse integrates at the OS level into customer data operations — not one-time data delivery.

 Diagnosis-to-Generation Auto-Linking

-The structure where Data Clinic's diagnosis results automatically convert to PebbloSim's generation parameters (Vector-to-Param) is the only such integration in the global market today.
+Data Clinic's diagnosis results automatically convert to PebbloSim's generation parameters (Vector-to-Param) — the only such integration globally.

 Physics Simulation + Regulation

-Unlike the commoditization of tabular data synthesis, physics simulation-based synthetic data combined with ISO 42001/EU AI Act regulatory evidence is a high-value domain.
+Unlike commoditized tabular synthesis, physics simulation-based synthetic data + ISO 42001/EU AI Act regulatory evidence is high-value.

 6.2.
 Risks to Watch